GENERIC SPACE COMBAT SYSTEM AKA GSCS

 Conclusion:

-I have not tested this system on the tabletop at all and all the values are conjured from the ether so can be modified as desired.
-I think there is lots of potential to expand the system from new ship components to different ship configurations.
-For example you could have a radar component that makes hitting enemy ships easier or a stealth device that makes it harder for enemies to hit your ship.
-Also bigger ships would have bigger generators and more components to put that extra energy.
+I have not tested this system on the tabletop at all, and all the values are conjured from the ether, so they can be modified as desired.
+I think there is lots of potential to expand the system, from new ship components to different ship configurations.
+For example, you could have a radar component that makes hitting enemy ships easier, or a stealth device that makes it harder for enemies to hit your ship.
+Also, bigger ships could have larger generators and more components to allocate that extra energy.
 The ships in the base rules are more like X-Wings from Star Wars.

 Ship energy tracker: